ando76/CSS-Guidelines/README.md

 All components you build should be left totally free of widths; they should always remain fluid and their widths should be governed by a parent/grid system.

-Heights should **never** be be applied to elements.
+Be careful with heights.
 Heights should only be applied to things which had dimensions _before_ they entered the site (i.e. images and sprites).
 Never ever set heights on `p`s, `ul`s, `div`s, anything.
 You can often achieve the desired effect with `line-height` which is far more